 There are two ways up the Eiffel Tower.
 You can take an elevator or you can walk up the stairs.
 The queues for the elevators are very long and the queue for the stairs is much shorter.
 The choice is yours.
 If you take the stairs, you get to eat more chocolate and crepes later!

 If you plan to take the elevator, I highly recommend that you book your tickets in advance.
-Do this several weeks before your trip so you get the 9 am time slot (9:30 am between September and July).
+Do this as soon as you know your dates of travel so you get the 9 am time slot (9:30 am between September and July).
+One of our readers recently wrote in that tickets were sold out over 6 weeks in advance (at the end of May they were attempting to purchase tickets for July and tickets were sold out for their dates of travel).

 Tickets: Book your ticket in advance on the official website.

-For the ultimate picnic experience, go shopping on a charming French street and enjoy your meal in Champs de Mars, the large park in front of the Eiffel Tower.
+For the ultimate picnic experience, go shopping on a charming French street and enjoy your meal in Champ de Mars, the large park in front of the Eiffel Tower.

-I have to give Rick Steves credit for this.
 On our first visit to Paris, Tim and I did this and it was one of many favorite memories from Paris.
-There’s something about sitting in the park, eating wine, cheese, and chocolate, and enjoying the view of the Eiffel Tower.
+There’s something about sitting in the park, eating cheese and chocolate, and enjoying the view of the Eiffel Tower.
 It was such a great experience that we did it again several years later with Tyler, Kara, and our mothers.

 From the Eiffel Tower, it’s another very pretty walk to Rue Cler.
-On this short shopping street, go shopping in the patisseries (pastry shops), boulangeries (bread shops), fromageries (cheese shops), and shops selling wine, fruit, and chocolate.
-Have the wine shop owner open your wine bottle and usually they will sell plastic cups for the wine.
-Classy!!
+On this short shopping street, go shopping in the patisseries (pastry shops), boulangeries (bread shops), fromageries (cheese shops), and shops selling fruit and chocolate.

-Take your food and find a nice spot on Champs de Mars and enjoy the view.
+Take your food and find a nice spot on Champ de Mars and enjoy the view.

 1 pm: The Louvre